-A porn user's relationship with porn is like a fly caught in a pitcher plant.
+A porn user's relationship with porn is like a fly caught in a pitcher plant (a carnivorous plant).
 To begin, the fly is drinking the plant's nectar but at some indiscernible stage, the plant begins to eat the fly.